 Carly Ritchlin begins her 16th year at the helm of the Geneseo women's lacrosse program in 2018-19.
 Ritchlin is the winningest coach in the 20-year history of the program, entering the 2019 campaign with a 175-75 (.700) mark during her tenure with the Knights.

 Ritchlin also ranks among the winningest coaches in the nation, both active and all-time.
-Prior to the season, Ritchlin stood 11th in NCAA Division III history in career winning percentage (minimum 10 years as a head coach) as well as 14th among active coaches (minimum five years).
+Prior to the season, Ritchlin was tied for 17th in NCAA Division III history in winning percentage while also sitting 19th among active Division III coaches in career wins and 21st in career winning percentage.

 The 2016 season saw Geneseo finish with a 12-6 record, including a 6-2 SUNYAC mark that tied for second in the regular-season standings and also advance to their 16th SUNYAC Tournament Semifinal in 18 seasons.
 Claudia Coleates '16 capped the season by being named only the third All-America in program history, bringing home a third-team certificate.